impel-intelligence/dippy-studio-bittensor-miner/reverse_proxy/README.md

 ### Public Endpoints

 - `/check/{identifier}` – Returns HTTP 200 with `{ "status": "ok" }` when the path parameter matches the configured miner hotkey.
 This is an unauthenticated sanity check validators can use to confirm the proxy is advertising the expected identity.
-- `/capacity` – Requires a valid Epistula-signed request and responds with the proxy's advertised capabilities (`{"inference": [...], "training": [...]}`).
-Validators use this to understand which workloads your miner can currently serve.
+- `/capacity` – Requires a valid Epistula-signed request and responds with the proxy's advertised capabilities (`{"inference": [...]}`).
+Validators use this to understand which inference workloads your miner can currently serve.

 ### Miner Registry System